skeema/skeema/doc/options.md

 ### first-only

-Commands | push
+Commands | diff, push
 --- | :---
 **Default** | false
 **Type** | boolean
 **Restrictions** | none

-Ordinarily, for individual directories that map to multiple instances and/or multiple schemas, `skeema push` will operate on all mapped instances, and all mapped schemas on those instances.
-If the [first-only](#first-only) option is used, `skeema push` instead only operates on the first instance and schema per directory.
+Ordinarily, for individual directories that map to multiple instances and/or multiple schemas, `skeema diff` and `skeema push` will operate on all mapped instances, and all mapped schemas on those instances.
+If the [first-only](#first-only) option is used, these commands instead only operate on the first instance and schema per directory.

-In a sharded environment, this option can be useful to test a change just on one shard before pushing it out on all shards.
+In a sharded environment, this option can be useful to examine or execute a change only on one shard, before pushing it out on all shards.
 Alternatively, for more complex control, a similar effect can be achieved by using environment names.
 For example, you could create an environment called "production-canary" with [host](#host) configured to map to a subset of the instances in the "production" environment.

-The [first-only](#first-only) option is one of the only cases where the options for `skeema push` differ from `skeema diff`.
-The behavior in this respect is the opposite for `skeema diff`: that command defaults to operating on only the first instance and schema, unless its [all](#all) option is used, in which case it operates on all instances and schemas per directory like `skeema push`.

 ### host